zohirben/WCP2-Platform/docs/user-guide.md

 ### Accessing the Platform

-The World Cup Morocco Platform is a web application that can be accessed from any device with an internet connection.
+The Moroccan Experience Platform is a web application that can be accessed from any device with an internet connection.
 Simply open your preferred web browser and navigate to the platform URL.

 ### Navigation Basics